Donnzh/polymer-reminder/README.md

 Demo : https://polymer-reminder.firebaseapp.com/reminders

-"Extend Polymer Start Kit with a reminders section.
-It should have a list of reminders which user has entered as well as a way for users to add new reminders.
-The user should be able to enter a title for the reminder, more detailed description of the reminder as well as the due date .
-The user has to be able to save the reminder."
+An Extended session of Polymer Start Kit.
+It have a list of reminders which user has entered as well as a way for users to add new reminders.
+The user able to enter a title for the reminder, more detailed description of the reminder as well as the due date .
+The user able to save the reminder."

 Solutions
 -------------